Schalltech/honeycomb-marketplace/libraries/honeycomb-cli/src/templates/__MICRO_APP_NAME__/README.md

    ```

 ## Integration Example
-The following is an example of how the __Micro_App_Name__ micro-app could be integrated into an existing application. **Note:** The version number referenced below is for illustration purposes only.
+The following is an example of how the __Micro_App_Name__ micro-app could be integrated into an existing application.
+To prevent multiple versions from being loaded, Honeycomb micro-apps require the host to provide references to React and ReactDOM externally.
+This only has to be done once and can be included in your host applications app.js.

+**Note:** The version number referenced below is for illustration purposes only.
 You will need to provide the version of the __Micro_App_Name__ you want to use.
-A link to the __Micro_App_Name__ changelog is provided above to review release notes for specific versions.
+A link to the __Micro_App_Name__ changelog is provided in the Additional Information section below where you can review the release notes for specific versions.

-To prevent multiple versions from being loaded, Honeycomb micro-apps require the host to provide references to React and ReactDOM externally.
-This can be included in your host applications app.js.
-Then you can import and render the `<MicroApp />` component any where within your application that you would like to incorporate micro-apps.

 ```js
 import React from 'react';